Gr\"obner bases, resolutions, and the Lefschetz properties for powers of a general linear form in the squarefree algebra: Acknowledgements

 Experimental computations in Macaulay2 have been crucial for our work, which started during a workshop on Gr\"obner free methods held at Universidad de La Rioja (Logro\~no, Spain).
 We thank the local organizers for their hospitality and Victor Ufnarovski for fruitful discussions in the beginning of the project.
 We also thank KU Leuven for hosting us for one week during the middle part of the project.
 We furthermore thank Mats Boij for providing insightful comments during talks given by the first two authors in the latter part of the project, and Per Alexandersson who pointed out the reference \cite{HAGLUND2018851} to us.

 Samuel Lundqvist was supported by the Swedish Research Council grant VR2022-04009.
 Fatemeh Mohammadi was partially supported by the grants G0F5921N (Odysseus programme) and G023721N from the Research Foundation - Flanders (FWO), the UiT Aurora project MASCOT and the KU~Leuven~iBOF/23/064~grant.
+Eduardo S\'aenz-de-Cabez\'on was supported by grants PID2024-157733NBI00 funded by MCIN/AEI/10.13039/501100011033/FEDER EU and INICIA2023/02 from Gobierno de La Rioja (Spain).